Akalanka47000/scrapher/readme.md

                - dto - Data Transfer Objects
   - pkg - Custom extensions of external librarie which can be shared between modules
   - utils - Utility functions
-  - app.go - The fiber application which sets up almost everything
   - server.go - The main entry point of the application

 - test - Contains all test suites